mrzahaki/sudio/README.md

 - `record`: The record to be added.
 Can be one of the following:
   - A `Wrap` or `WrapGenerator` object
   - A string path to an audio file (supported formats: mp3, WAV, FLAC, VORBIS)
-  - A pandas `Series` containing record data
+  - AudioMetadata containing record data
   - A tuple `(record, name)` where `record` is any of the above, and `name` is a custom name for the record

 - `safe_load`: bool, optional (default=True)